 TDD frame structure requirements (related to efficiency and time for TDD guard interval?)

-Endpoints:

-(Proposed in 802.15-20-0050r0)

-Support for 1000’s of endpoint devices per sector (known as “massive connectivity”) in a Point to Multi-Point architecture

-An example of massive connectivity requirement includes rapid reconnection of all remotes in a sector after a base station failure has occurred.
-Reconnection time depends on use case.

 Advanced Antenna Systems:

 Unmanned Aviation use case intends to utilize Beam Steering antennas (would apply aviation spectrum and C-band - 5031-5090 ) Support for Beam Steering is a requirement for the standard.